 Sexual harassment refers to any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature.
 It is unfortunate that many instances of sexual harassment in the workplace continue to remain unreported.
 This may be due to a fear of retaliation or confusion over what constitutes sexual harassment.
 There are laws and regulations relating to sexual harassment in Connecticut and employers must take steps to ensure compliance with the law.

-The mission of Connecticut’s Commission on Human Rights and Opportunities (CHRO) is to “… eliminate discrimination through civil and human rights law enforcement and to establish equal opportunity and justice for all persons within the state through advocacy and education.”
+The mission of Connecticut’s Commission on Human Rights and Opportunities (CHRO) is to use the law to end discrimination and create equal opportunity for everyone.
 If you believe you are a victim, you can visit the site which contains useful information.

 Any employer with three or more employees must post adequate signage relating to sexual harassment in the workplace and if an employer has fifty or more employees, the employer must provide two hours or training and education to their employees.
 The employer must: